jasonslchen/RateThisFood/README.md

 # RateThisFood

-A full stack food rating web application to rate foods by dishes.
+A full stack food rating web application to rate dishes.

 Click to checkout the video.